skpawar1305/play_privacy_policies/number_lane.md

 ### Data Collected by the App

 **Number Lane** is designed with your privacy as a priority.
-Here’s how your game progress is managed:
+Here’s how your game progress and multiplayer data are managed:

-- **Game Progress:** Your game progress is saved to [Firestore](https://firebase.google.com/docs/firestore) when an internet connection is available.
-This cloud storage securely saves your progress so that you can resume your game across different sessions and devices.
+- **Game Progress:** Your level progress is saved using **Play Games Services**, which securely stores your achievements and progress across sessions and devices.
+This ensures a seamless experience even if you switch devices.
-- **Local Storage Backup:** When an internet connection is not available, your progress is saved locally on your device, allowing you to continue playing seamlessly.
+- **Multiplayer Data:** **Firestore** is used solely for managing multiplayer sessions — such as room creation, player status, and game results.
+No personal data is stored beyond what is required for these multiplayer features.
-- **Google Login Integration:** Google Login is used solely for user authentication to save your progress and facilitate identification for multiplayer features.
-No additional personally identifiable information is collected beyond what is required for these purposes.
+- **Local Storage Backup:** Your progress is also cached locally on your device for instant access and offline play.

 ### Permissions Requested by the App